Niagara Falls Pathways

 Flat terrain on nearly all bike paths closed to motorized traffic.
 Leisurely cycling level.

-3 nights lodging in double occupancy rooms, 3 breakfasts, 2 picnic lunches, 3 dinners, snacks, guided kayak tour, detailed cue sheets, maps and GPS cues, van support, luggage transfer & trained guides.
+3 nights lodging in double occupancy rooms, 3 breakfasts, 2 picnic lunches, 3 dinners, snacks, detailed cue sheets, maps and GPS cues, van support, luggage transfer & trained guides.

-$195 for Specialized hybrid or road bicycle designed specifically for women. $295 for an electric-assist bicycle.
+$195 for Specialized hybrid or road bicycle designed specifically for women. $350 for an electric-assist e-bike.

 Fly into and out of the Buffalo, NY airport or take Amtrak to the Depew train station.
 Then contact a commercial shuttle to take you to our starting hotel.
 WomanTours will provide a complimentary shuttle back to the airport or train station at the end of the tour, arriving by 1:30pm.
 Or drive and leave your car at our starting hotel for the duration of the tour.